-We expect to update it once our Annual Report 2021/22 has been published.
+It has been updated since the Interim report published in March 2022, to reflect our results for the year ended 31 March 2022.
 The Annual Report demonstrates how well we have done in delivering on our strategic plans against the backdrop of the risks we face and describes our stakeholder engagement and governance arrangements.
 The two reports therefore complement each other.
-Our Annual Report 2021/22 was published in July 2021.
+Our Annual Report 2021/22 was published in July 2022.